 Depending on which direction you are driving from, these stops are a great addition to any Southwest road trip:

-Las Vegas.
 Whether or not you are a gambler, this city is a must-see.
 We didn’t drink or gamble during our entire visit, and still had a blast.
 Walk through all the ornately decorated hotels, catch a Cirque du Soleil show, soak at a pool, watch the dancing fountains, ride in a gondola and go to the top of the Eifel Tower.
 You will feel like you are at an adult version of Disney World!
+If wanting adventure, head out to desert dune buggying!

-Petrified Forest National Park.
-We were really dissappointed when we got to this park because when we saw the sign we began picturing a forest in the middle of the desert.
+We were really disappointed when we got to this park because when we saw the sign for Petrified Forest we began picturing a forest in the middle of the desert.
 That is not the case at all.
 But, this ended up being one of our favorite road trip memories because we laughed so hard at our ignorance that we explored it for hours taking ironic pictures of our amazement.
 In all seriousness, this is a very interesting place for anyone that loves geology or strange natural wonders.
 It is just not a forest.